xendit/coding-exercises/Refactoring/2. Refactoring Imperative and Functional Logic/Readme.md

 2. Refactor write files to be async
 3. Convert `combineFiles` to be async

-#### Remove Control Flow
+#### Remove Control Flow Wrapper

 Solutions: `10`

-We don't need a custom control flow function from here so we can simply remove it.
+We don't need a custom control flow wrapper from here so we can simply remove it.

 #### Clean up readability